bona6/alx-low_level_programming/README.md

-This is a directory for the functions and nested loops
+This directory is for low level programming